BDR: Definition and Key Aspects

 When to Use a BDR, When to Use an SDR

-• Use a BDR when the ICP consists of enterprise accounts, the deal size is high, and the sales cycle exceeds 3 months.
+Use a BDR when the ICP consists of enterprise accounts, the deal size is high, and the sales cycle exceeds 3 months.

-Characteristics of a Good BDR in B2B
+Characteristics of a Strong BDR in B2B

-When a B2B Company Needs a BDR
+When Does a B2B Company Need a BDR?

-• The sales team closes deals effectively but lacks the time to prospect because they are managing current active deals.
+The sales team closes deals effectively but lacks the time to prospect because they are managing current active deals.

-If your company is not ready to hire an in-house BDR, an alternative is to integrate this profile through an external team.
+If your company is not yet ready to hire an in-house BDR, an alternative is to integrate this profile through an external team.
 For more details, consult our guide on commercial outsourcing.

 How the BDR Fits into the Full Sales Process